Call for Abstract

 - Track 3-10Membrane separation technology in petrochemical industry

-Separation techniques are a part of separation science, involving the detailed study and controlled separation of mixtures .major advances in separation science have enabled biologists, chemists, pharmacists and environmentalists to make breakthroughs of their own.
-Genomics, drug discovery, DNA fingerprinting and ultra-trace residue analysis, for instance, would not be possible without recourse to the findings generated by separation science.
+Separation techniques are a major part of analytical chemistry and chemical engineering, play an important role in different fields like biotechnology, forensic studies, food technology, the pharmaceutical industry, and petroleum industries.
+Major advances in separation science have enabled biologists, chemists, pharmacists and environmentalists make breakthroughs of their own genomics, drug discovery, DNA fingerprinting and ultra-trace residue analysis, for instance, would not be possible without recourse to the findings generated by separation science.

 - Track 4-1Separation techniques in forensic science